Everything about fishing in Newfoundland

 The Fisheries Museum in Twillingate Newfoundland

 David Boyd and his wife Christine remember in their small fishing museum in Twillingate Newfoundland the golden days of fishing off the coast of Newfoundland when fishing was still the main source of income on the island.
 David had gone out to sea with his father and had learned from him how to catch fish and how to process them.
 These times have passed since the end of the 20th century when a moratorium on the Canadian government banned fishing for cod because the number had dropped dramatically.
-While there have been encouraging signs of a recovery in fish stocks since 2005, there is still a long way to go before the cod population returns to its former levels.
-And many former fishermen have now moved to other jobs and given up fishing, which has often been a family tradition for generations.
+While there have been encouraging signs of a recovery in fish stocks since 2005, there is still a long way to go before cod levels return to their former levels.
+And many former fishermen have since moved to other industries and given up fishing, which has often been a family tradition for generations.

 Prime Berth - the fishing museum in Twillingate

 It was similar with David Boyd.
-He had grown up in a fishing family in Twillingate Newfoundland, and the lottery had once been held in his father's house, where the best place - the "Prime Berth" - had been raffled off for trapping.
+He had grown up in a fishing family in Twillingate Newfoundland, and his father's house had once held the lottery where the best place - the "Prime Berth" - had been raffled off for trapping.
 Every May, the Twillingate fishermen gathered in his father's kitchen, hoping to get this space for their cod traps.
 In memory of this, David and his wife named their museum after this event.

 The two have brought all sorts of utensils together to show posterity how fishing was done in Twillingate.
 There are lobster traps and buoys to admire, anchor chains and lines, nets, oars and dories, the small boats with which they controlled their nets off the coast.
 In her fishing museum in Twillingate Newfoundland you can learn a lot about the island's fishing.